shubhanshu-collab/xml-extractor/README.md

  ## Logging and Coverage

-   -The application uses Python's logging module to provide informative messages about the XML parsing process and CSV file  generation.
+   - The application uses Python's logging module to provide informative messages about the XML parsing process and CSV file  generation.
 These logs are output to the console.
-   -The application uses Python's coverage module to provide test coverage with more than 90% coverage for test cases.
+   - The application uses Python's coverage module to provide test coverage with more than 90% coverage for test cases.